Acts 6

 9Then there arose certain of the synagogue, which is called the synagogue of the Libertines, and Cyrenians, and Alexandrians, and of them of Cilicia and of Asia, disputing with Stephen.
 10And they were not able to resist the wisdom and the spirit by which he spake.

-The word for wisdom is sophia - not the practical wisdom of knowing what to do, but the deeper wisdom of understanding God's will and speaking it.
+The word for wisdom is sophia - the deep wisdom of understanding God's will and speaking it.
 Stephen speaks with a spirit - the Holy Ghost working through his words.
 Truth spoken in power cannot be answered by argument alone.

 Acts 6:11-14The Witness of False Witnesses

 These witnesses are false.
-Their testimony is manufactured, not discovered.
+Their testimony is manufactured.
 And yet it will lead to Stephen's death.
 The truth of their words does not guarantee their safety.
 Stephen has already told the truth.
 These men have power.
 In the short term, power wins.
 But Acts is not written in the short term.

 Acts 6:15A Face Like an Angel